10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 Lastly, if nothing else worked to unblock the code, TypeScript allows disregarding errors on a given line by just telling the compiler that an error is expected on that line.
 This is usually the least effective option as it would only solve the problem for a single line.
 However, if nothing else works, this is the last and most drastic escape hatch.

 While we'd like none of these escape hatches to be used, it would be unrealistic to expect all engineers to have types 100% correct on every project all the time.
 We believe that these recommendations provide a path to address them organically during the life-cycle of the project.

+## Tools

+- [TypeScript Error Translator](https://ts-error-translator.vercel.app/): Lets you drop any TypeScript error message and gives you a human-readable explanation in plain English.
+- [pretty-ts-errors] (https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors): A VSCode extension that translaters TypeScript errors in a human-readable way right into VSCode.

 ## TypeScript and CI